 The study was approved by the regional ethical review board of Stockholm, Sweden (2010-1122-31) and followed the Declaration of Helsinki (AMA, 2013).
 All participants provided written informed consent.
 Before the study, the participants received written information about study procedures and the treatment's content.
-Further, they were interviewed to explore any concerns about the participation and what the group leaders should be aware of during the treatment.
+Further, they were interviewed to explore any concerns about the participants were informed that the group leaders should be aware of during the treatment.
 The participants were informed that they could abort the treatment without further explanation.
-The assessments were facilitated by assisting the participants in completing self-rating instruments.
+The assessments were facilitated by assisting the participants in completing selfrating instruments.